realworldocaml/book/book/first-class-modules/README.md

 val float_bumper : (module Bumpable with type t = float) = <module>
 ```

-The sharing constraints we've added above make the resulting
-first-class modules polymorphic in the type `t`.
-As a result, we can
+The adding of the sharing constraint has exposed the type `t`, which
-now use these first-class modules on values of the matching type:
+lets us actually use the values within the module.

 ```ocaml env=main
 # let (module Bumper) = int_bumper in